-“Ransom never considered to be paid”
+“Ransom never paid”

 San Francisco Municipal authorities have released a statement on Monday indicating that its servers had not been breached by a hacking attempt.
 The potential cyber criminal responsible claimed 30GB of stolen data would be dumped from the agency if roughly $73,000 worth of Bitcoin was not paid, a sum the SFMTA never even considered paying when no indications of a breach had been found.